 If your design starts to get a little off, remove material from the other side to even it out.
 A hand made wand will have a little variance in the design.
 This is normal.
 You just want to make sure that it looks intentional not accidental.

-Begin rounding the handle and rounding the shaft area.
+Begin to sand the wand by rounding the handle and rounding the shaft area.
 This is easiest to do on a belt sander, but can be done by hand too.
 If you are working on this project by hand, files are going to be your best friends.